Angus-C-git/VERTO/README.md

-# ABOUT
+# About

 A kernel mode rootkit for Linux Kernel 5.03.42 and lower.

-# COMPILING & DEPLOYMENT OF VERTO ROOTKIT & MODULES
+# Compiling and Deployment of VERTO rootkit

 + modules (I.E sections in the code_lib) are compiled with their associated Makefile (gcc)
     + `$ make clean && make all`